 - If you need to sneeze or cough, turn away from the gorillas and cover your nose and mouth.

-- Bury all human faeces in a hole dug at least 30cm (one foot) deep and ensure that it is properly filled in afterwards.
+- Bury all human feces in a hole dug at least 30cm (one foot) deep and ensure that it is properly filled in afterward.

 - All litter must be removed from the park for disposal.

 - Do not spit on vegetation or soil while in the park.